CherryBerryKiwi/Telegram-Cloud-Print-Server/README.txt

-README - AUTO TELEGRAM AND SAMBA PRINT SYSTEM USING PDFtoPrinter HOANGTHISD@GMAIL.COM
+README - AUTO TELEGRAM AND SAMBA PRINT SYSTEM USING PDFtoPrinter.exe HOANGTHISD@GMAIL.COM
 =============================================

 HOW TO USE:
-- Download this, install_requirements.bat
+- Download this, install Python 3.x, install_requirements.bat
 - Copy everything to C:\chrome-auto-print, rename the folder "printing"
 - Share C:\chrome-auto-print\printing over the LAN using Samba (if needed).
 - Edit the file "telegram_listener.py"